 - To delineate the role of cancer cell intrinsic genetic events in the evolution of variable pre-treatment states of the tumor immune microenvironment.

 - To develop combination immune priming approaches to enhance sensitivity to immunomodulatory therapies in cancer.

 Dr. Koti is a Veterinarian with PhD in Immunology.
-She is currently an Assistant Professor in the Departments of Biomedical and Molecular Sciences and Obstetrics and Gynaecology at Queen’s University.
+She is currently an Associate Professor in the Departments of Biomedical and Molecular Sciences and Obstetrics and Gynaecology at Queen’s University.
 She is also cross-appointed to the Department of Urology and is a member of the Division of Cancer Biology and Genetics at QCRI.